YungBricoCoop/GoTicTacToe/README.md

 - Add golangci-lint configuration file

 Creation of `.golangci.yml` file, the file contains a known config from : https://gist.github.com/maratori/47a4d00457a92aa426dbd48a18776322.
 This will help improve code quality over the whole project.

+**28.11.2025** :

+- Add GitHub Actions workflow for golangci-lint

+Creation of `.github/workflows/golangci-lint.yml` file, the action used it the official one from golangci-lint : https://github.com/golangci/golangci-lint-action